captn3m0/which-electron/README.md

 It is known to not work against:

 1. Windows setup files (ones with `-setup` in their name)
-2. Breaks with newer AppImage and deb files
+2. On systems without 7-zip installed, it falls back to an older version of 7zip via the 7z-bin package on NPM.
+Unfortunately, the older version can't extract AppImage files correctly.

 ## License